parkinsons-toolkit/app-content/pages-content/managing-symptoms/sexual-health.md

 | Relate                     | Relate is a UK-based charity offering relationship support through counselling, advice, and resources for individuals, couples, and families.
 The website provides access to services covering communication issues, separation, parenting, and sex therapy. | 0300 100 1234* <br><br>Calls cost up to 10p/minute from landlines, between 3p- 40p/minute from mobile phones.  | <a href="https://www.relate.org.uk/which-service-right-you" class="external-link" target="_blank" rel="noopener noreferrer">https://www.relate.org.uk/which-service-right-you</a>                                                                                                               |

 *Calls cost up to 10p/minute from landlines, between 3p- 40p/minute from mobile phones.
+You may get this call for free depending on your phone provider.

 To view all the useful organisations and contacts from the _Live Well with Parkinson’s_ toolkit in one place, visit our <a href="/learn/further-support/resources" class="internal-link">_Resources_</a> page.